abdo-essam/Shopping_App_Interface/README.md

 # Flutter Shopping App Interface

-A modern shopping app interface created with Flutter, featuring animated transitions, secure signup, and an intuitive shopping interface.
+A modern shopping app interface created with Flutter, featuring animated transitions, secure signup, and featuring localization support for English and Arabic.

 ## Features

+### Localization
+- Full support for English and Arabic languages
+- RTL layout support for Arabic
+- Localized strings for all UI elements
+- Easy to add more languages

 ### Animations
 - Smooth fade transition between signup and shopping screens